msolters/wifi-control-node/README.md

 **A Note About Synchronicity** (*Synchronicity!*)

-All `WiFiControl` methods are synchronous.
+All `WiFiControl` methods (except `WiFiControl.scanForWiFi( cb )`) are synchronous.
 Calls to them will block.
 This is a decision made that reflects the fact that low-level system operations such as starting and stopping network interfaces are intrinsically sequential.

 ---